j-moralejo-pinas/ci-cd-python-gitflow/CODE_OF_CONDUCT.rst

 Code of Conduct (Placeholder)
 ====================

-This is a placeholder for the ci-cd-python project Code of Conduct.
+This is a placeholder for the package-name project Code of Conduct.

 All contributors, maintainers, and users are expected to uphold standards of respectful and inclusive behavior in all project spaces.